-Open Scholarship is about transparently and publicly sharing research processes and outputs through openly accessible tools and platforms for the purpose of building collective knowledge within and across disciplines and communities.
-It is used as an umbrella term for open access, open data, open educational resources, open research, open science, etc. It is based in the belief in the fundamental value of knowledge as a public, common good that is most positively impactful when its production and distribution are equitable, inclusive, open and transparent.
+Open Scholarship is about transparently and publicly sharing research processes and outputs through openly accessible tools and platforms for the purpose of building vetted collective knowledge within and across disciplines and communities.
+It is an umbrella term for open access, open data, open educational resources, open research, open science, etc. It is based in the belief in the fundamental value of knowledge as a public, common good that is most positively impactful when its production and distribution are equitable, inclusive, open and transparent.

 Scholarly Publishing is about means of vetting and sharing the works you produce.
 It covers a smaller slice of the research lifecycle.

 The details of these systems are complex and situational.
 Please be in touch if you want to discuss how to optimize your work within them.

 Framework for Provider Agreements